karim-sharkawy/Statistical-Analysis-using-R/README.md

 # My-Stats350-Work

-This repository includes all of the code I used during my Statistics 350 Course at Purdue.
-We used R Studio
+This repository includes all of the code using R Studio in Introduction to Statistics Course

 # Details about individual files:
 1. Final project: Most of the code for the final project is at the end